U.S. Air Force member dies after setting himself on fire outside Israeli Embassy in Washington in apparent protest against war in Gaza

 MPD also investigated a "suspicious vehicle" it said may be connected to the man who set himself on fire, but that vehicle was cleared around 4 p.m.

-In a video that was livestreamed on Twitch, the man identified himself and said he was an active duty member of the U.S. Air Force.
-The Air Force confirmed an active duty airman was involved, but did not identify him.
+In a video that was livestreamed Sunday on Twitch, the man identified himself as Aaron Bushnell and said he was an active duty member of the U.S. Air Force.
+The Air Force confirmed later Sunday an active duty airman was involved but did not immediately provide his identity.

 Prior to setting himself on fire, the man said he would "no longer be complicit in genocide" and that he was "about to engage in an extreme act of protest."
 After setting himself on fire, he yelled "free Palestine" repeatedly.

-This is the second time someone has set themselves on fire outside an Israeli facility in the U.S. since the start of the Israel-Hamas war.
+This was the second time someone had set themself on fire outside an Israeli facility in the U.S. since the start of the Israel-Hamas war.

 A protester set themself on fire outside the Israeli consulate in Atlanta last December.
 A Palestinian flag was found at the scene after what police referred to as an "extreme act of political protest," according to the BBC.